How to Check Cement Quality

-Cement quality checks also called field tests on cement are carried to check the quality of cement supplied at the site.
-This check provides idea cement quality based on color, touch and feels, and other tests.
+Cement quality checks also called field tests on cement are carried out to check the quality of cement supplied at the site.
+This check provides an idea of cement quality based on color, touch and feel, and other tests.

-The following are the field quality tests done to check cement quality at the site,
+The following are tests used for cement quality check on site,

 1. Color Test of Cement

 The cement should be uniform throughout the bag.
 It should be a grey or light greenish shade.

 The cement must be free from small lumps.
 Such lumps are formed due to the absorption of moisture from the atmosphere.
 If any bag is found to have such types of lumps should be rejected.